responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/lambert-davy.md

 # <h1 style="font-size: 24px; text-decoration: underline;">ROC-based fairness constraints</h1> {#section-4}

 A richer approach is then to use **pointwised ROC-based fairness constraints**.
 Ideally, we would want to enforce the equality of all score distributions between both groups (i.e., identical ROC curves).
 This would satisfy all AUC-based fairness constraints previously mentioned.
 However, this condition is so restrictive that it will most likely lead to a significant drop in performances.
-As a result, the authors propose to satisfy this constraint on only a finite number of points.
+As a result, the authors propose to satisfy this constraint on only a **finite number of points**.
 They were indeed able to prove that this was sufficient to ensure maximum fairness for a fixed false positive or false negative  $\alpha$.

 As a result, the objective function becomes :